 I guess quotes at the table name are missing in the sqlite SQL statement.

 Statistics were erroneously computed on the dissolve field, rather than on the statistic attribute field as it should be.

 Handle filenames with white spaces (in the same way as Buffer, OffsetCurve, OneSideBuffer, PintsAlongLines algs).

-#2 Updated by Andrea Giudiceandrea almost 2 years ago
+#2 Updated by Andrea Giudiceandrea about 2 years ago

 - Pull Request or Patch supplied changed from No to Yes